rlespinasse/romainlespinasse.dev/content/posts/gohugo.md

 toc: false
 summary: Post about how I build this blog ... like any developer must-do.
 tags:
-  - feedback
 - hugo
 - staticsite
 - github
+categories:
+- Technical posts
 ---

 I brought a domain name `romainlespinasse.dev`, so naturally I search to build a website, a small one.